 Atanasovsko Lake located to the North of Burgas is another important tourist attraction.
 The water is salty and makes the lake favorable for salt-production.
 It is also an important bird viewing area with more than 70% of all birds that can be seen in Bulgaria being seen in the Atanasovo lake zone.

 Strandzha Mountains is an important attraction for hikers and bikers.
 In the neighborhood around the mountains Strandzha and Sakar to the south of Burgas are the world-famous authentic fire dancers, called nestinari who’s bewitching dance moves will leave you refreshed.

 Bourgas Mineral Baths located 15 km to the northwest of the Burgas city center, near the village of Banevo are also an important attraction.
-There is regular bus line that runs on 30 minutes intervals from the bus stop at the New Post.
+There is a regular bus line that runs on 30 minutes intervals from the bus stop at the New Post.
 The mineral springs are hot and lightly mineralized.
-The spa center is surrounded by huge forest-like garden making it a perfect picnic site.
+The spa center is surrounded by a huge forest-like garden making it a perfect picnic site.